sarinavaii/sarinavaii/README.md

-<h3 align="center">Greetings, fellow developers</h3>
+<h3 align="center">Hey there, fellow devs!</h3>

-###

-<p align="center">I'm Salar, a frontend enthusiast with over 2 years of experience in the world of Next.js and React.
-JavaScript is my programming weapon of choice, and I take my craft seriously.
-Currently, I'm expanding my horizons by diving into backend development with Node.js and Express.
-It's a fascinating journey, and I'm committed to mastering this new frontier.</p>
+<p align="center">I'm Salar.
+I've been building stuff with React and Next.js for a couple of years now, and JavaScript is my go-to language.
+Lately, I've been diving into backend development with Node.js and Express, and it's been an exciting ride.
+Still learning, still growing, and just enjoying the process!</p>

 ###